giacomosalsano/giacomosalsano/README.md

 ### About Me
 <div id="text_presentation">
   <p>
     👤 I have a degree in Nutrition from UniCEUB in Brasília, Brazil, and a master's in Training Engineering from the University of Nantes, France.
-Currently, I am also studying Software Engineering at CEUB, expanding my knowledge in the technology field.
+Currently, I am also studying Software Engineering at UniCEUB, expanding my knowledge in the technology field.
 My diverse academic background has provided me with skills across multiple disciplines, offering a broad and integrated perspective.

   </p>